-Treasures of Disney's Boardwalk Inn and Villas: Part Oneby Jim Korkis, staff writer
+Treasures of Disney's Boardwalk Inn and Villas: Part Oneby Jim Korkis, contributing writer

 In January, the Boardwalk Inn and Villas Resort at Walt Disney World quietly tested a 45-minute walking tour for Disney guests.
 One of the managers used to work at Disney's Wilderness Lodge and was one of the Ranger guides for the well-done free tour offered at that lush resort.
 Moving to the Boardwalk, he felt that a tour could be developed for the Boardwalk, as well.